 The Falmouth Art Center is dedicated to the visual arts, providing educational and exhibition opportunities on a year-round basis.
-We welcome students of all ages and abilities and all those who enjoy and appreciate art.
+We welcome students of all ages and abilities and all who enjoy

-The Falmouth Artists Guild began over 50 years ago when a small group of Falmouth painters gathered and began informal art classes.
+The Falmouth Artists Guild was established in 1966 when a small group of Falmouth painters gathered and began informal art classes.
 They soon realized that working in a group improved their love of art and their artistic skills.
-Since their formation in 1966, the Guild has grown in ways the founders never could have imagined, and today we are the Falmouth Art Center, a tax-exempt, non-profit organization with over 600 members and a full roster of classes, workshops, exhibits, and art sales offered on a year-round basis.
+Since their formation the Guild has grown in ways the founders never could have imagined, and today we are the Falmouth Art Center, a tax-exempt, non-profit organization with over 600 members and a full roster of classes, workshops, exhibits, and art sales offered on a year-round basis.
 The Art Center also collaborates with other community groups on joint artistic events.

 The Center’s main purpose is to provide a place to create art and improve artistic skills.
 Artists of all ages, levels and media are welcome.
 The Center also provides another important opportunity-fellowship.
 Says a longtime member: “The Art Center changed my life.
 It has developed me artistically very much, and I’ve made countless new friends.
 I wouldn’t give it up for anything.”